jonfazzaro/conferences/docs/notes/merge/2026/index.md

 If you don't participate, someone else (with less integrity) will.
 If you opt out of embracing AI, it just means the discourse has one less person with real skills and scruples.

-- [ ] Granola - game changing or creepy?

 Say goodbye to

 + meaningless cognitive load